vegec233/INFO-5940-Codespace/README.md

    ```bash
    API_KEY="your_actual_API_KEY" streamlit run your-file-name.py
    ```
+3. Click the “Browse files” button to upload files.
+You can add multiple files by clicking the same button again after one file has been uploaded.
+4. Start the chat after you have uploaded all the files.

 ## Feature Overview
 This application lets users upload one or more documents (TXT or PDF) and then ask questions about their contents in a chat-style interface.
 It runs a lightweight Retrieval-Augmented Generation (RAG) pipeline using LangChain, OpenAI (GPT-4o), and Chroma for semantic search.